-The symposium includes two scientific sessions from Monday until Tuesday afternoon.
-Each of the three major topics will be introduced by a tutorial, followed by scientific presentations and will be concluded by a round table discussion.
+The symposium includes three scientific sessions from Monday until Tuesday afternoon.
+Each of the three major topics will be introduced by a tutorial, followed by scientific presentations.
 There will be ample time for formal as well as informal discussions.
-On Monday and Tuesday afternoon a social event will be organised to allow informal discussions and also to allow you to enjoy the unique natural environment of the dunes and the beach of Zeeland.
-The informal atmosphere supports fruitful interactions between you as a senior opinion leader and colleagues and young researchers.
+The informal atmosphere supports fruitful interactions between the senior opinion leaders and colleagues and young researchers.

 Several (inter)national keynote speakers such as prof. Ronald Taylor [USA], prof. Ludvig Sollid [Norway], dr. Stephen Beers [UK] and prof. Gerhard Krönke [Germany] already confirmed to participate.